cleavr/cleaverdocs/content/guides/gatsby.md

 <base-point>
 The npm install and build times can take a while for Gatsby projects.
-If you are using GitHub for your code repo, we recommend enabling the GitHub Actions integreation in deployment workflow settings so that the project builds on GitHub, saving your server's resources.
+If you are using GitHub for your code repo, we recommend enabling the GitHub Actions integration in deployment workflow settings so that the project builds on GitHub, saving your server's resources.
 </base-point>